pidb/lite-raft/README.md

-# [WIP] pirate - A raft framework
+# [WIP] pirate - A multi raft framework

-pirate is a raft application framework based on [raft-rs](https://github.com/tikv/raft-rs).
+pirate is a multi raft application framework based on [raft-rs](https://github.com/tikv/raft-rs).
 It can help users build strong-consistency  distributed system quickly and simply. pirate is wip status and not yet available in a production environment.